Jaseci-Labs/jaseci/support/jac-lang.org/docs/projects/auto_ref.md

 ## Concrete Steps

-* [TeamRise] First in `examples/reference` we need to have a single jac file for each section in addition to a single .py file for each example, the programs should logically produce the same output.
+* [TeamRise] First in `examples/reference` we need to have a single `.jac` file for each section in addition to a single `.py` file for each example, the programs should logically produce the same output.

     * The Jac example only have to pass parse errors.
     * The python should produce expected output.